-Since §11-902 does not declare that a DWI offense (either a 1st or a subsequent offense) is a felony, it is a misdemeanor via the provisions of §17-101.

-&lt;sup>2Under §17-103(c), a court may probate or suspend sanctions for any misdemeanor traffic offense unless such penalties are made specifically mandatory by other provisions.
+Since §11-902 does not declare that a DW1 offense (either a 1st or a subsequent offense) is a felony, it is a misdemeanor via the provisions of §17-101.
+2Under §17-103(c), a court may probate or suspend sanctions for any misdemeanor traffic offense unless such penalties are made specifically mandatory by other provisions.
+3Sec.

-Sec.
 6-208(e) & (f) provides that a person under 21 years old is subject to administrative license revocation if they operate a motor vehicle with "any measurable or detectable amount" of alcohol.
 Sec.
-6-208(a) defines "any measurable or detectable amount" of alcohol as a BAC/BrAC level of 0.02 or more.

-Under §6-215, a limited license may be issued after 30 days of the revocation period have passed.
+6-208(a) defines "any measurable or detectable amount" of alcohol as a BAC/BrAC of 0.02 or more.
+4Under §6-215, a limited license may be issued after 30 days of the revocation period have passed.
 The limited license can only be issued if (1) no prior limited license has been issued within the preceeding 12 months and (2) there have been no prior revocations.
 This section imposes no specific restrictions on a person's use of this license.
 However, it does grant the licensing agency the authority to impose any conditions or limitations on the use of such license as it deems are needed for the public's safety.
+Sanctions Following a Conviction for a DWI Offense: (continued) Other: